lassebunk/dynamic_sitemaps/README.md

     $ rails generate dynamic_sitemaps:install

+If you want to use version 1.0 (v1.0.8) of DynamicSitemaps, please see the [v1.0.8 tag](https://github.com/lassebunk/dynamic_sitemaps/tree/v1.0.8) of the project.
+Please note that this version isn't good for large sitemaps as it generates them dynamically on each request.

 ## Basic usage

 The configuration file in `config/sitemap.rb` goes like this (also see the production example below for more advance usage like multiple sites / hosts, etc.):